Ameobea/homepage/notes/content/posts/generating-textures-for-3d-using-stable-diffusion.md

 ## Conclusion

 It really feels like the floodgates are opened here.
-I personally find that using AI image generates for textures and other building-block assets rather than full images or artwork to be the way to go.
+I personally find that using AI image generators for textures and other building-block assets rather than full images or artwork to be the way to go.
 There's a lot of room for my creativity and input to guide the entire process.
 There are infinite possibilities to explore, and the whole process is quite fun in my opinion.

 Anyway, I hope you found some of this helpful, and I wish you good luck if you decide to try this out for yourself.